BA Art and Creative Writing

 You will complement your practical art with modules in contemporary art theory and the history of art.
 Through the lectures, seminars and studio teaching – as well as weekly visiting artist talks – you will be exposed to the language, vocabulary and debates that have emerged historically and evolved to forge contemporary art.

 Explore literature creatively as you develop characters, shape poems, and draw on your imagination.
+We are ranked 11th for Creative Writing in the Complete University Guide 2023.

 You will learn from prize-winning authors and academics who have published research on everything from medieval poetry to contemporary Caribbean fiction.